Zariski-local framed $\mathbb{A}^1$-homotopy theory: Introduction

-\Cref{sect:pointexcisive(pre)sheaf} discusses sheaves that satisfy the excision property with respect to varying topologies (we call them \emph{excisive}, see \Cref{def:excisive}).
+over base schemes $S\in \Sch$.
+In the rest of \Cref{sect:Corrandtau_S} we discuss various properties of families of $\infty$-categories of correspondences and their consequences.
+In \Cref{sect:zf}, we discuss general fibre topologies, that include the Zariski fibre topology $\zf$, Nisnevich topology and the trivial fibre topologies as examples.
+In \Cref{section:LocalisationTheoremtf}, we prove the localisation theorem for $\HH_{\Sigma,\tau}^\tr(S)$ for fibre topologies.
+In \Cref{sect:pointexcisive(pre)sheaf} we discuss sheaves that satisfy the property of being {\it excisive} with respect to varying topologies.
 In \Cref{lm:NexZpoints} we consider a pair of topologies $Z\subset N$, such that $Z$ have enough set of points, and $N$ is completely decomposable.
-We prove that any $Z$-sheaf that satisfies the excision property on $Z$-points with respect to $N$-squares is an $N$-sheaf.
-This is the key lemma for \Cref{th:DMzarkDMnisk}, and the base field case of \Cref{th:SHtrzarSHtrnis} (these are \Cref{th:SHZar=Nis} and \Cref{prop:relaitve:SHfrS1ZarSHfrSNis} in the text).
+We prove that a $Z$-sheaf is an $N$-sheaf whenever it is excisive with respect to $N$-squares on $Z$-points.
+In \Cref{subsect:EtExFrCorr} we discuss the example given by the \'etale excision for $\mathbb{A}^1$-invariant framed presheaves.
+Finally, in \Cref{subsect:EtExLocA1niszar} we prove \Cref{th:SHtrzarSHtrnis} over fields and in \Cref{subsect:ResultingSummary} we deduce the result over base schemes $S\in \Schfns$.